trevorvanatta44-ux/VIP-Recovery-Network-Forensics/README.md

 3. **HTTP Communications:** HTTP requests and responses were observed over the established TCP connections, allowing the workstation to communicate with external web resources and retrieve remote content.

-4. **TLS Communications:** TLS handshakes were then observed, encrypting subsequent communications between the workstation and several external systems.
+4. **TLS Communications:** TLS handshakes were observed before encrypted communications were exchanged between the workstation and several external systems.
+Although the encrypted payloads could not be inspected, the handshake metadata and connection information remained visible.
 Although the encrypted payloads could not be inspected, the handshake metadata and connection information remained visible.

 5. **SMTP Communications:** Later in the capture, the workstation established an SMTP session over TCP port 587 with the `eraqron.shop` mail server.
 The session successfully authenticated before transmitting an outbound email from `rejump@eraqron.shop` to `jump@eraqron.shop`.